-Solar Panels — How Sunlight is Turned Into Electricity
+Solar Panels and Battery Backup — How Sunlight is Turned Into Electricity and Stored to Power Your Home

-A photovoltaic (PV) system consists of one or more photovoltaic (PV) modules.
-One PV-module consists of about 36-72 photovoltaic solar cells.
+A solar photovoltaic (PV) system consists of one or more photovoltaic (PV) solar panels.
+One solar panel consists of about 36-72 photovoltaic solar cells.
 The cells convert the light into electricity.
-The PV modules are connected in a series called an array.
-Because PV Arrays are built with individual, linked PV modules, photovoltaic systems are exceptionally modular, which provides for easy transportation and rapid installation, and enables easy expansion if power requirements increase.
+The solar panels are connected in a series called an array.
+Because PV Arrays are built with individual, linked solar panels, solar photovoltaic systems are exceptionally modular, which provides for easy transportation and rapid installation, and enables easy expansion if power requirements increase.

-PV systems that are grid-connected or “grid-tied” applications need an inverter or power conditioner to convert the direct current (DC), generated by the PV-modules, into alternating current (AC) for use in your home or facility.
-Excess power generated and not used immediately is “sold” back to the utility for a credit to be used when sunlight is not available.
+Solar systems that are grid-connected or “grid-tied” applications need an inverter, microinverters or power conditioner to convert the direct current (DC), generated by the solar panels, into alternating current (AC) for use in your home or business.
+Excess solar electricity generated and not used immediately is “sold” back to the utility for a credit to be used when sunlight is not available.
 This is called Net-Metering.

 How PV (Photovoltaic) Solar Cells Work